Gingham Gardens

 Fall Garden Cleanup

-Storing Your Gardening Tools for Winter
+Storing Your Garden Tools for Winter

 • To clean your gardening tools, simply wipe them down with a diluted bleach/water solution or rubbing alcohol.

 • This oil is made specifically for gardening tools and doesn’t cause dirt to stick to the tools.
 I have found that this oil does really keep my pruners and gardening shears in good working order.
 All it takes is applying a thin coat of oil to metal parts, let it sit for a minute or two and then wipe the tool clean.
+Watch out for those sharp blades though.

 Other Fall Gardening Projects & Planning